 Figure 2: Step 4 Type in name for the new style and click on Ok

-To modify an existing style, use the same steps used to create a new style except:
+To modify an existing style, use the same steps to create a new style except:

 As soon as you update the style, all text formatted with the style is updated to match the changes.

 Have you ever wished that every new document you started used a typeface different from the one Microsoft designated as the default?
-Once you know how to modify a style, it's easy to do.
+Once you know how to modify a style, you're only one click away from that goal.

 By default, when you add or change a style in a document, the modification is limited to that document.

-However, with one extra step you can save the new or modified style to the document template.
-When you do this, the change becomes the default for all new documents based on that template.
+However, with one extra mouse click you can save the new or modified style to the document template.
+When you do this, the change becomes the default for all documents based on that template.

 Here's how to change the default typeface for all your new documents:

-The typeface that you chose is the new default for all new documents.
+The typeface that you chose becomes the default in all new documents.